maubrapa/FTSD_DOC/README.md

 Others: https://l.ufpel.edu.br/LTSD

 ### Source code
-Coming soon
+`Coming soon`

 ### Dataset
-The dataset used in this work with the corresponding ground truth data, as well as video sequences showing the results of our method, are publicly available at coming soon
+[//]: #The dataset used in this work with the corresponding ground truth data, as well as video sequences showing the results of our method, are publicly available at...
+`Coming soon`

 ### Pre-trained models
 There are weights-file for different cfg-files (trained for our dataset):